Agile-IoT/agile-security/README.md

 Now back on the Credentials site choose **Web application** and fill out the two fields (see image 6).
 In the first one named **Authorized JavaScript origins** you have to put the website that asks the user to authenticate.
-As paths are not allowed here you have to use the base URI $host_name (http://localhost:3000 according to the example above).
+As paths are not allowed here you have to use the base URI $host_name (http://localhost:3000 according to the example below).
 With the second field named **Authorized redirect URIs** you specify the url to wich the user will be redirected after authentication.
-You should use $host_name+$redirect_path (http://localhost:3000/callback_google in the example above).
+You should use $host_name+$redirect_path (http://localhost:3000/callback_google in the example below).
 Click the **Create** button and you will receive the needed client Id and client secret.
 Later you can always view the credentials again by clicking on the name of your product on the credentials site.
 Use the client Id and client secret and update the following fields in the configuration file: